vvaltchev/tilck/README.md

 complex to build and configure; it's not a project requiring 200 things to be installed on the host machine.
 Building such projects may require hours or even days of effort (think about special configurations e.g. cross builds).
-Tilck instead, has been designed to be trivial to build and test even for students who can barely use Linux (actually it can even be built and run on QEMU w/o KVM on Microsoft's WSL, aka "Bash for Windows").
-It has a sophisticated script for building its own toolchain that works for the major Linux distributions and a powerful CMake-based build system.
-The build of Tilck, produce an image ready to be tested with QEMU or written on a USB stick.
+Tilck instead, has been designed to be trivial to build and test even for inexperienced people with basic knowledge of Linux.
+It has a sophisticated script for building its own toolchain that works on all the major Linux distributions and a powerful CMake-based build system.
+The build of Tilck produce an image ready to be tested with QEMU or written on a USB stick.
 (To some degree, it's like what the `buildroot` project does for Linux.)
 Of course, the project includes also scripts for running Tilck in QEMU with various configurations (bios boot, efi boot, direct (multi)boot with QEMU's -kernel option, etc.).